I'm a motor customer and I'm eligible for the Stay at Home Refund, what do I need to do?

 If you've already registered your claim, please understand our claims team are extremely busy but rest assured we'll get in touch and aim to contact you within 30 working days of the date you submitted your claim documentation.

-I have a policy with you and am due to travel to an area where the FCO has advised against travelling and I want to cancel my trip.
+I have Admiral Travel Insurance and am due to travel to an area where the FCO has advised against travelling and I want to cancel my trip.
 What do I need to do?

 - Get in touch with your travel agent, airline, hotel or accommodation provider, and ask for a refund.
 If they don’t allow a refund it may be possible to reschedule your trip,